vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 776n.

 Yuktikalpataru 13, 229, 230.
-Yasodharman Viṣnuyasas 925n,
+Yasodharman Viṣṇuyasas 925n,

 Yuvarāja; bad y, to be kept confined Vati; sūdra as 765; who could be a 117; eldest son or younger brother